wmayner/pyphi/README.rst

     pip install "git+https://github.com/wmayner/pyphi@develop#egg=pyphi"

 **Note:** this software has only been tested on the Mac OS X and Linux operating systems.
-Windows is not supported, though it might work on with minor modifications.
+Windows is not supported, though it might work with minor modifications.
 If you do get it to work, a writeup of the steps would be much appreciated!